plausible/docs/docs/metrics-definitions.md

 ## Outbound Link Clicks

 Automatically track the number of clicks on the external links.
-This feature is not enabled by default so you need to [follow these steps](outbound-link-click-tracking.md) to enable it for sites where you want to track clicks on external links
+This feature is not enabled by default so you need to [follow these steps](outbound-link-click-tracking.md) to enable it for sites where you want to track clicks on external links.

+## 404 Error Pages

+Automatically track the 404 error pages on your site.
+This feature is not enabled by default so you need to [follow these steps](404-error-pages-tracking.md) to enable it for sites where you want to track 404 error pages.

 ## Unique Conversions